 To achieve a John Muir Award participants have to meet four challenges: Discover a wild place (in centre grounds, activity venues, surrounding mountains, lakes and seas); Explore these wild places (via a range of active, sensory and information-based experiences); Do something to Conserve them; and, Share these experiences (with friends, peers, parents and teachers).

 It’s not just during a young person’s residential course at one of The Trust’s centres that participants are challenged to respect and consider their environment on a national and local level.
 For over 10 years The Trust has been running The Mark Scott Leadership for Life Award (MSLfL).
-This 10 month programme is designed to tackle divisive issues in society through a combination of outdoor and community based learning and focuses on the planning and delivery of a project of practical benefit to local
+This 10 month programme is designed to tackle divisive issues in society through a combination of outdoor and community based learning and focuses on the planning and delivery of a project of practical benefit to local communities.